jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Configuration-Class/FTP-service-installation-and-configuration.md

 **I.  Preparation Before Installation**

-Use the public image CentOS 7.3 64-bit to create a VM instance in JD Cloud, connect and login as root.
+Use the public image CentOS 7.3 64-bit to create a VM instance in JD Cloud & AI, connect and login as root.

 **II.
 FTP Installation**